iambari/tidyjs/documentation/groups-configuration.md

 1. **No default group**: At least one group must have `isDefault: true`
 2. **Multiple default groups**: Only one group can be marked as default
 3. **Duplicate names**: Each group must have a unique name
-4. **Duplicate orders**: Each group should have a unique order value
+4. **Invalid regex**: Match patterns must be valid regular expressions

-5. **Invalid regex**: Match patterns must be valid regular expressions
+> **Note**: Order conflicts are no longer validation errors - they're automatically resolved!

 ## Best Practices